david-novicki/socket.io-api-coupler/README.md

       name: "message", // socket.io event name [required]
       url: "https://jsonplaceholder.typicode.com/posts/:id",// forwarding API url [required]
       method: "PUT", // Method type [required]
-      params: ["id"] // any params to be replaced in the url from data in socket payload }
+      params: ["id"], // any params to be replaced in the url from data in socket payload
+      emit: "all" // options: all, allButSender, defines 'who' to emit the response of the api }
   ]
 });